jamesquinlan/hpr-blas/include/matpak/contents.md

-bands - extracts diagonals from a matrix (e.g., tridiagonal) diag - creates a diagonal matrix or extracts the diagonal diam(A) - calculates diameter of a matrix ek - Standard basis element.  `ek(i,n)`
+bands - extracts diagonals from a matrix (e.g., tridiagonal) diag - creates a diagonal matrix or extracts the diagonal diam(A) - calculates diameter of a matrix ek - Standard basis element.  `ek(i,n)` elemat - Elementary matrix (Type II, or III)
 fliplr - Flip matrix elements left/right
+fliptranspose - Flip and transpose
 flipud - Flip matrix up/down
 gt - greater than, e.g., A > B, returns 1/0 matrix
-hankel - Generate hankel matrix
+hadamard - Elementwise product, A.*B
+hankel - Generate hankel matrix kron(A,B) - Kronecker product of A with B lt - Less than, e.g., A < B, returns 1/0 matrix mkcentro - Make a centrosymmetric matrix mkskewcentro - Make a skew-centrosymmetric matrix
 iscentro - determines if A is centrosymmetric (bool) isequal - determines if two matrices are equal (bool)
 ism - determines if a matrix is an M-matrix (bool)
-isnormal - determines if a matrix A is normal kron(A,B) - Kronecker product of A with B mkcentro - makes a centrosymmetric matrix reshape -  Maps m x n --> r x c where mn = rc rot90 - Rotates a matrix 90 degrees counterclockwise
+isnormal - determines if a matrix A is normal reshape -  Maps m x n --> r x c where mn = rc rot90 - Rotates a matrix 90 degrees counterclockwise
 rowsto - Generates a row stochastic matrix
-size - caclulates the size of a matrix sum - computes sum of entries per dimension toeplitz - Generates a Toeplitz matrix (see hankel)
+size - caclulates the size of a matrix sum - computes sum of entries per dimension toeplitz - Generates a Toeplitz matrix (see also hankel)